Quantcast

 Identify the project

 Start by writing the overall goal and the deadline.
 For instance, you may have sales presentation that is due next week.
-Once you have a deadline you can work backwards to create a timeline of smaller tasks with corresponding deadlines.
+Once you have a deadline you can work backward to create a timeline of smaller tasks with corresponding deadlines.
 What started out as a large project can be segmented into a list of smaller, more manageable steps.

 Break down the project into smaller tasks

 Once you have your overall goal, you need to start the day by writing down your goals.
-Think of it as a road map to get you where you’re going.
+Think of it as a roadmap to get you where you’re going.
 If you drive around aimlessly you’ll just waste time and use up the gas in the tank.
 You may get to where you’re going but it will take you longer to get there.

 Instead, try using Jack Canfield’s Mind-Mapping process to create a to-do list.
 Canfield recommends drawing a circle in the center of the paper with the overall goal.
 From that circle, draw smaller circles surrounding the center circle to itemize the goal into categories of tasks that are necessary to achieve the greater goal.

-Next draw a line from each category to break down them down into smaller steps.
+Next, draw a line from each category to break down them down into smaller steps.
 Once you’ve done that, you have a master list of things to do.

 Eat the frog